The Career Development Office

 Drake was 74th out of the 203 schools that reported data to the ABA for the Class of 2014, putting it in the 63rd percentile nationally, with employment numbers almost 4% above the national average.
 For students in position required bar passage or where a J.D. was preferred, Drake was 10th out of 24 schools in the region (the twenty-four law schools in Iowa and the six contiguous states) and above the regional average.
 In those same two categories, Drake was in the 70th percentile nationally (almost 7% above the national average).*

 Nationwide in 2014, 1,583 grads were hired by their own law schools; one school hired over 21% of its own graduating class and ten schools hired more than 10%.
 If you adjust for employment by law schools, nationally Drake's employment numbers ranked it 44th out of 203 schools, the 78th percentile and 7.4% above the national average.
 Regionally, Drake was 11th out of 24 schools and almost 1.1% better than the regional average.
-If you look at positions that require bar passage or where a J.D. is preffered, Drake was 36th of the 203 schools nationally (10.3% above national average), and 8th of the 24 regional schools (almost 3% above regional average) when you remove positions funded by schools from consideration.
+If you look at positions that require bar passage or where a J.D. is preferred, Drake was 36th of the 203 schools nationally (10.3% above national average), and 8th of the 24 regional schools (almost 3% above regional average) when you remove positions funded by schools from consideration.

-(a link to the ABA report for each class can be found at the bottom of the page)
+(A link to the ABA report for each class can be found at the bottom of the page.)

 | ◊ Bar Required